zjmorgan/subhkl/convex_hull.md

     - Setting depends on quality of data
     - $\uparrow$ to filter out false positives not filtered by `peak-minimum-pixels`
     - $\downarrow$ to avoid false negatives in noisy data
+- `--integration-method`: string enum, either `"free_fit"` or `"gaussian_fit"`
+    - **Only available for `integrator`**, this controls what method is used to calculate final intensities and uncertainties after the convex hull fitting is complete
+    - `"free_fit"` assumes a Poisson process with an arbitrary rate function and estimates the intensity and uncertainty by simply summing intensities in the peak and outer annular regions
+    - `"gaussian_fit"` assumes a Poisson process with Gaussian-plus-offset--shaped underlying rate function, resulting in higher uncertainties (and higher variance) due to introduced model uncertainty.
+May also fail to fit peaks, causing some peaks to be dropped.
 - `--peak-center-box-size`: odd positive integer, units pixels
     - Size of box in which to search for (smoothed) local max pixel from which to start peak clustering
     - Set this around the size of a typical peak